SwissDataScienceCenter/renku/docs/topic-guides/workflows/workflow-file.rst

 Workflow Step Execution Order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Workflow steps `may`` be executed in a different order than which they are
-written in the workflow file; however, this only happens if the steps are
-unrelated.
-When you execute a workflow file, Renku determines how the steps in
+When you execute a workflow file, Renku builds an execution graph to determine
-the workflow are related (builds an execution graph).
-For example, Renku notices
+how the steps in the workflow are related.
+Renku then executes steps in that
-that the output of step ``filter`` (``flights-filtered.csv``) is the input to
-step ``count``, and therefore step ``filter`` `must` be executed before step
-``count``.
-But if there are no dependencies between steps, they may be run in
+order.
+This means that the order of steps in the workflow file has no effect on
-any order.
+the execution order.

 The ``--dry-run`` and ``--no-commit`` flags